thin-edge/thin-edge.io/vision.md

 - "Core Developer"
     - Person writing on the provided Rust crates as hosted on github.com

-An example for a "System Integrator" or an "Interface Developer" is a **(IoT) Solution Developer/ Solution Architect**: Background consisting of Python, Java, JS, Angular, Kubernetes, Cloud Platforms:

-- Responsible for implementing and maintaining the end-to-end IoT solution
-- Often juggling multiple initiatives covering a broad range of technology stacks in addition to implement and maintaining solutions.
-- Challenges and needs regarding device enablement:
-    - Lack of expertise and knowledge in embedded space
-    - Dealing with fragmented hardware / linux variants
-    - Lack of time to focus on device enablement as building IoT applications on cloud side is main responsibility
-    - No interest/time to dive into "hygiene factors" as device management and security
-    - Expect ready to use or configuration based solution, with pre-defined design principles and framework, offering easy extensibility with known tools/languages

 An example for an "Interface Developer" or a "Plugin Developer" is a **Device developer / Embedded engineer** whos background consisting of Linux, C/C++, C#,